Misicuni Dam: Benefits

 The tunnel provides 4.5-7.5 million cubic meters of water per year to Cochabamba since 2005, depending on whether the flow of the river is low or high and supplying about 10 percent of the city's drinking water.
 Once the dam will be completed, the amount of drinking water available will increase tenfold to 63 million cubic meters per year.

 Environmental and social impact

 1365 people live in the reservoir area that will be flooded and will be relocated.
 The Tunari National Park will also be affected.

 Financing

-The dam is partially financed by the Italian government through a 25 million Euro loan and the Development Bank of Latin America (CAF).
+The dam is partially financed by the Italian government through a 25 million Euro loan and the Development Bank of Latin America and the Caribbean (CAF).
 Total funding from Italy for Phased II and III is USD 93 million.
 Bolivia will have to pay back the loan over in 20 years with a 0.10% interest rate.

 The construction of the penstock, hydropower plant and power transmission line is funded by a US$101 million loan from the Inter-American Development Bank approved in 2009.
 These works were expected to be completed by 2015, but were only 30 percent completed as of April 2013.